-For the first few months of its life, the Game Quitters typeform used one of the default public themes.
-You can access these themes by clicking the Design icon in the sidebar of the Create panel.
+2. For the first few months of its life, the Game Quitters typeform used one of the default public themes.
+You can access these themes by clicking the Design tab in the sidebar.

-Cam later tweaked the design of the typeform to make it more “on brand”.
-You can adjust the theme by selecting Customize.
+3. Cam later tweaked the design of the typeform to make it more “on brand”.
+You can adjust the theme by selecting the three dots in the bottom right corner of the tile, and choosing Edit.
 From here you can change the font, and the colors of the text, buttons, and background.
 You can even add a background image, if you like.

 Part Four: Embedding the typeform